fugang/sale_order_manage/README.md

 # sale_order_manage
-this is a simple sale order manage with pyside6
+this is a simple sale order management program using pyside6